Azure/azure-powershell/src/RedisEnterpriseCache/examples/Get-AzRedisEnterpriseCacheKey.md

 ```

-This command gets the secret access keys used for authenticating connections to the database of the Redis Enterprise Cache named MyCache.
+This command gets the secret access keys used for authenticating connections to the database of the Redis Enterprise cache named MyCache.